kartoza/docker-postgis/README.md

 You can also define any other configuration to add to `postgres.conf`, separated by '\n' e.g.:

 * -e EXTRA_CONF="log_destination = 'stderr'\nlogging_collector = on"

+If you plan on migrating the image and continue using the data directory you need to pass

+* EXISTING_DATA_DIR=true

 ## Convenience docker-compose.yml